 Widener Law Commonwealth Endowed Scholarships – established through the generosity of alumni, friends, faculty, foundations, law firms, and corporations – are to be used toward the cost of tuition and fees.
 See the list below for specific scholarships requiring individual applications.

 All completed applications must be returned to the Financial Aid Office by the deadline date.
 "Financial need" is determined upon completion of the FAFSA.
 (Free Application for Federal Student Aid).

 Note: Widener University Commonwealth Law School posts the listed outside scholarships on this site as a courtesy to students.
 The Law School does not endorse or solicit participation from any of the above listed scholarships.
 The scholarships are posted so students can know of additional scholarship opportunities.

 Awarded to an incoming or returning Widener Law Commonwealth student.
-Students demonstrating an outstanding academic record or financial need are welcome to apply.
+Students demonstrating an outstanding academic record and financial need are welcome to apply.

 Awarded to an incoming or returning Widener Law Commonwealth Veteran student.
 Veteran students must demonstrate an outstanding academic record and financial need.